it-beard/evo-bot-go/README.md

   - Manual trigger with `/summarize` (admin-only)

 ### 🎲 Weekly Random Coffee Meetings
-- **Automated Participation Poll**: Every week (typically on Friday), the bot posts a poll asking members if they want to participate in random coffee meetings for the following week.
+- **Automated Participation Poll**: Every week (configurable day and time in UTC, defaults to Friday at 5 PM UTC), the bot posts a poll asking members if they want to participate in random coffee meetings for the following week.
 - **Opt-in/Opt-out**: Members can easily indicate their availability by responding to the poll.
 Votes can be changed or retracted before pairs are made.
 - **Admin-Triggered Pairing**: An administrator can trigger the pairing process using the `/pair_meetings` command (typically on Monday).
 - **Random Pair Announcement**: Once triggered, the bot randomly pairs participating members and announces the pairs in the main chat.